-Haf-timbered barn Tommenmolen
+Haf-timbered barn at the Tommenmolen

 Since when was there a barn on this spot?